element-hq/element-x-android/docs/install_from_github_release.md

 # Installing Element X Android from a Github Release.

-This document explain how to install Element X Android from a Github Release.
+This document explains how to install Element X Android from a Github Release.

 <!--- TOC -->